-Yes.
-Mandated HIV/AIDS prevention education must be taught by instructors trained in the appropriate courses.
-If school districts choose to teach comprehensive sexuality education, it must also be taught by instructors trained in the appropriate courses.
-The law defines instructors trained in the appropriate courses as, "Instructors with knowledge of the most recent medically accurate research on human sexuality, pregnancy, and sexually transmitted diseases."
-(51931(e))
+Comprehensive sexual health and HIV prevention education must be taught by instructors trained in the appropriate courses (EC §§ 51934(a), (b).)
+This means that instructors must have knowledge of the most recent medically accurate research on human sexuality, healthy relationships, pregnancy, and HIV and other sexually transmitted infections (EC § 51931(e).)

-In addition, school districts must provide periodic training to HIV/AIDS prevention teachers to enable them to learn new developments in the scientific understanding of HIV/AIDS.
-Teachers with demonstrated expertise in the field, or who have received training from the California Department of Education or CDC, do not need to be additionally trained by the district.
+In addition, school districts must provide periodic training to all district personnel who provide HIV prevention education to enable them to learn new developments in the scientific understanding of HIV.
+Teachers with a demonstrated expertise in the field or who have received training from the California Department of Education, their affiliates or Centers for Disease Control and Prevention need not be additionally trained by the district.
 School districts may expand the training to include the topic of comprehensive sexual health education.

-For more information on laws about sexuality education in California, contact the ACLU of Northern California, www.aclunc.org/sex\ed.
+For more information on laws about sexuality education in California, contact the ACLU of California, www.aclunc.org/sex ed.